Devam338/EchoPulse/echopulse/README.md

 # EchoPulse

-GitHub-ready starter repository for **EchoPulse**, a digital auscultation ML pipeline for cardiopulmonary sound classification.

 This implementation is based on the uploaded project report describing:
 - audio-based diagnosis using **MFCC features**
 - **data augmentation** with added noise and pitch shifting